gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Changes to native unit testing

+When the CUnit plugin or the Google Test plugin is applied, test suites for components are no longer created automatically.
+If you a native component `hello` and that a testing plugin was applied, a corresponding `helloTest` test suite was automatically created:

+    plugins {
+        id 'cunit'
+    }

+    model {
+        components {
+            hello(NativeLibrarySpec) {
+                targetPlatform "x86"
+            }
+        }
+    }

+If you don't want the conventions to be automatically applied, you can opt-out and only apply the base testing plugin, in which case you are expected to provide the component under test explicitly:

+    plugins {
+        id 'cunit-test-suite'
+    }

+    model {
+        components {
+            hello(NativeLibrarySpec) {
+                targetPlatform "x86"
+            }
+        }

+        testSuites {
+            helloTest(CUnitTestSuiteSpec) {
+                testing $.components.hello
+            }
+        }
+    }

+The `cunit` plugin is built on top of the `cunit-test-suite` plugin and applies the convention of creating a test suite for each native component automatically.
+Similarily, the `google-test` plugin is built on top of the `google-test-test-suite` plugin.
+This change should fix the issues with Gradle proactively creating test suites for components it should not.
+The native software model now uses the same pattern as the Java software model to define test suites.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.